lunes, 12 de noviembre de 2001

 nuestros nombres borró aquel mar de esa pena.

-knowing that you will leave which marine storm.
+knowing you would leave like a sea storm.

-We return at night to that beach hotel
+We returned at night to that beach hotel

 (Pintura del artista español